napoleons-legacy/mod/README.md

 # Napoleon's Legacy

-A fantasy mod for Victoria 2
+An alternate history mod for Victoria 2